Building A Chat App with Flutter using Firebase Integration: A Complete Guide

 You’ve now successfully built a chat app in Flutter that can send and receive messages.
 Now, let us move on to integrate Firebase into your application.

-Part II: Steps To Integrate FireBase To Your App
+Part II: Steps To Integrate FireBase Into Your Chat App

 Step 1 : Create a Firebase Project